We are engaging in activities to reduce environmental impact in the entire product life cycle.

-The Suntory Group commits to water sustainability as a priority issue in the Basic Principles of Suntory's Environmental Policy.
+The Suntory Group commits to water sustainability as a priority initiatives in the Basic Principles of Suntory Group's Environmental Policy.
 Suntory conducts various water assessments at the Institute for Water Science.
 To carry out business in a sustainable way, we conduct water risk assessment and promote environmental management.
 We also conduct water risk assessment when entering new businesses.

-Water Risk Assessment by Location of Suntory Group Plants
+ARI Aqueduct Water Risk Assessment by country (countries where Suntory Group plants are located)

 |Baseline Water Stress|